josmar-crwdstffng/angular/aio/content/guide/schematics-authoring.md

 import { Rule, SchematicContext, Tree } from '&commat;angular-devkit/schematics';

-// You don't have to export the function as default.
+// You do not have to export the function as default.
 // You can also have more than one rule factory per file. export function helloWorld(_options: any): Rule {
  return (tree: Tree, _context: SchematicContext) =&gt; {